 The known defensive back rule states that you may only contact a receiver within 5 yards (otherwise known as the 5-yard contact or 5-yard shuck rule).

 That’s true – if you’re part of the select few that play on Sunday.
 As we often see it in the NFL, defensive backs are forced with the daunting task of trying to cover receivers without contacting them.
 What about high school rules?
 College?
 Can you hit the receiver whenever you want?

-First let’s take a look at the 5 Yard Contact Rule.
-The NFL implemented what we call a “5 yard contact” or “5 yard shuck” rule.
+First, let’s take a look at the 5 Yard Illegal Contact Rule.
+The NFL implemented what we call a “5-yard contact” or “5-yard shuck” rule.

-This rule stated that a defensive back or any linebacker can not make contact with a receiver after 5 yards.
-Any contact made after 5 yards results in a “illegal contact” 5 yard penalty and an automatic first down.
+This rule stated that a defensive back or any linebacker could not contact a receiver after 5 yards.
+Any contact made after 5 yards results in an “illegal contact” 5-yard penalty and an automatic first down.

-This rule is largely because of the physical dominance from Mel Blount and the Pittsburg Steelers.
+This rule is large because of the physical dominance of Mel Blount and the Pittsburgh Steelers.

 Mel would jam receivers off the line of scrimmage, often throwing them to the ground or pushing them so far out of bounds they were rendered useless.

 For more on Mel Blount – feel free to watch this video from NFL films on one of the greatest defensive backs of all time!